Paying your suppliers on Shopify Collective app

 Requirements for using automatic payments in Shopify Collective

-• your store has made at least 10,000 USD or CAD in the last 12 month period
+• Your store has made at least $10,000 USD or CAD in sales in the last 12 months.

-• your store collects a substantial volume of your consumer payments through Shopify Payments
+• Your store has collected a substantial volume of consumer payments via Shopify Payments.

-You can check whether Shopify Collective automatic payments are turned on for both you and your suppliers in your Shopify Collective app.
+You can check whether Shopify Collective automatic payments are turned on in your Collective (Retailer) app.

 Steps: